Blog

 Visual breakdown of the three schema layers that power GEO for local businesses, showing core eligibility schema, additional answerability and trust schema, and strategic schema that influences AI preference and recommendations.

-3. Strategic (Preference and Recommendation).
-Influences comparison, prioritization, and selection when AI chooses between alternatives (ItemList, HowTo).
+3. Strategic (Preference and Recommendation) schema influences comparison, prioritization, and selection when AI chooses between alternatives (ItemList, HowTo).

 Skipping the first layer blocks GEO entirely.